 - Does my research need to involve direct research with humans to be considered translational?

 Translation, as defined by the National Center for Advancing Translational Sciences (NCATS), is the process of turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and the public – from diagnostics and therapeutics to medical procedures and behavioral changes.
 Tufts CTSI defines translational research as research whose findings have a direct sight towards improving health.
 You as the applicant need to make the case to the reviewers that your research and its potential findings will lead to new or improved scientific understanding that will lead to improved health of the public.

 - If I have completed an MPH in the past, do I need to complete the MS in Clinical Translational Science?

+We recommend you speak with the Program Director or Program Manager about your training goals and if the MS program will support your application.
 The Clinical and Translational Science Graduate Program provides rigorous training in translational research methodology.
 Advanced quantitative methods are a major strength of our program, with trainees developing facility with advanced regression techniques, propensity score regression, modeling building, systematic review, and meta-analysis.
-Applicants should plan to complete the Master’s program during their training period, or be able to demonstrate that they have completed the core competencies in their previous training.
-All trainees will complete the Study Design, Scientific Writing and Grant Writing courses during the training program.
+All trainees area encouraged to complete the Study Design, Scientific Writing, and Grant Writing courses during the training program.